dominathan/devise_challenge_questionable/README.md

 ### Manual installation

 To manually enable challenge questions for the {Resource} model, you should add the following.
 Set up relationships.
 You should already have a devise line so you would just add :challenge_questionable to it.
-Also, you need to allow accessibility to :{resource}_challenge_questions_attributes.
-Replace {resource} with whatver resource you are using.
+Also, you need to allow accessibility to `:{resource}_challenge_questions_attributes`.
+Replace {resource} with whatever resource you are using.
 Typically it would be {resource} or admin.

 ```ruby
   has_many :{resource}_challenge_questions, :validate => true, :inverse_of => :{resource}